pastoikos/FPGA/README.md

 Petalinux: It contains the device tree, the drivers from the Vivado Design and the code for running the project on the FPGA.

+Note: As regards the petalinux build , it is necessary to add Toon libray on  directory  where is located the SLAM application.

 Export files:Image and Boot.bin

 Doc:Extended paper overview